 Here are 3 tips to help you get started:

 First things first, make sure you “own” your listing and that all of the information on your listing is accurate and up to date.
 You’ll need to Register as an Owner if you have not already done so.
 Don’t forget about updating contact information such as emails and website links.
 It’s highly recommended that you have an actual staff member’s contact info as the official representative of the business, to ensure that users have someone to contact with any question.

 Make your listing unique by adding descriptive copy about your property, amenities, seasonal activities and especially all the things that make you different from your competition.
 Remember to add lots of photos, as these help potential guests know what to expect.
 Did you know that a recent Phocuswright study found that listings with 30 or more photos have a whopping 41% more traveler engagement than those with 10 or fewer?

 Promote your listing and encourage reviews.
 The more reviews your property has, the higher you will rank in TripAdvisor search and the more content there is for travelers to engage and motivate them to choose your business.
 It’s important that the reviews are fresh to keep them relevant.
 A great way to promote your listing is to add the TripAdvisor widget to your own website.
 Here’s how to do that.
 These Widgets can help you showcase your reviews and encourage guests to write new ones.

 Finally, you can remind your guests to write reviews after their visit by using a follow up email or TripAdvisor’s “Review Express” platform.
 Make sure to monitor and reply to comments – doing this regularly will differentiate your property and give your hotel a competitive edge.

-So there you have it, 5 ways you can make sure that your website is fully optimized and working its hardest to provide you with leads and bookings.
+So there you have it, 5 ways you can make sure that your website is working its hardest to provide you with leads and bookings.